TylerTemp/SaintsField/README.md

 #### `ResourcePath` ####

-A tool to pick an resource path (a string) with:
+A tool to pick a resource path (a string) with:
 1.  required types or interfaces
 2.  display a type instead of showing a string
 3.  pick a suitable object using a custom picker